 - Cancato: Grilled fish stuffed with a variety of vegetables, cheese or sausage

-- Curanto: Various meats and sausages, fishes, mollusks and crustaceans, potatoes and corncobs cooked in an earthen pit overlaid with leaves.
+- Curanto: Various meats and sausages, fishes, mollusks and crustaceans, potatoes, and corn on the cob cooked in an earthen pit overlaid with leaves.
 This meal is also prepared in a kitchen in a large earthenware pot.
 It is eaten in layers and usually reserved for major fiestas and holidays.

 The Culture and History of the Araucanía

-The Araucanía portion of Chile's Lake District, from the Río Renaico south to the northern shores of Lago Calafquén, offers the main destinations of Villarica and Pucón.
-There are additional places to visit and things to do in the smaller towns and resort areas, including lakes, national parks, hot springs called termas, rivers, and seaports.
+The Araucanía portion of Chile's Lake District, from the Río Renaico south to the northern shores of Lago Calafquén, is where you will find the main destinations of Villarica and Pucón.
+There are additional places to visit and things to do in smaller towns and resort areas, including lakes, national parks, hot springs called termas, rivers, and seaports.

-The name La Araucanía comes from the Araucanian Indians, also known as Mapuche, who resisted first Inca encroachment on their territory, later followed by the Spaniards.
-There is a large Mapuche population in this region, and their culture, traditions, and handicrafts are of major interest.
-There is also a group of Mapuche in the Netherlands, who maintain the Rehue Foundation to support the Mapuche way of life.
+The name La Araucanía comes from the Araucanian Indians, also known as Mapuche, who first resisted Inca encroachment on their territory, and later colonization by the Spaniards.
+There is a large Mapuche population in this region, and their culture, traditions, and handicrafts are a major draw for visitors.
+There is also a group of Mapuche people in the Netherlands, who maintain the Rehue Foundation to support the Mapuche way of life.

-Travelers can base themselves in the well-known resorts of Villarica on the western in Pucón, at the eastern end of Lago Villarrica, located at the base of the volcano with the same name.
+Travelers can find a base for exploring the area at the well-known resorts of Villarica on the western end and in Pucón, at the eastern end of Lago Villarrica, located at the base of the volcano with the same name.
 Travelers may also choose one of the smaller communities around the lake.
 From any location, activities and day excursions to the region are easy.